KrissinaW/Python-Challenge/README.md

 # Python-Challenge
-Python challenges, PyBank and PyPoll
+Python challenges, PyBank and PyPoll:

  In this challenge we are required to put the Python concepts that we learned over the past week to the test by completing two challenged that are real-world situations.

 **PyBank :**